-The stadiums are the historic Maracana in Rio de Janeiro, which hosted the tournament final, the new Arena Corinthians and venues in Brasilia, Recife, Fortaleza and Manaus.
+Plea bargain testimonies from Odebrecht executives published on Wednesday by Brazil's top court indicated irregularities in six arenas: The Maracana in Rio de Janeiro, which hosted the final, the new Arena Corinthians in Sao Paulo, and in Brasilia, Recife, Fortaleza, and Manaus.

-The testimonies open the door for investigations of possible corruption, illegal campaign financing and fraud, allegedly involving politicians who planned and organized the tournament.
+The testimonies open the door for investigations of corruption, illegal campaign financing, and fraud allegedly involving politicians who planned and organized the tournament.

 In the case of the Maracana, a former executive said former Rio Gov. Sergio Cabral asked for bribes linked to contracts to rebuild the stadium and also pushed for another constructor to join the works.
 The executive didn't detail how much Cabral might have gotten from the deal.
 The renovation of the historic stadium was supposed to cost about $200 million, but it was delivered at a price of more than $300 million.

 Attorneys of the former governor, who is in jail for other corruption cases, denied any wrongdoing.

 For the Arena Corinthians, Odebrecht executives said it should have cost about $100 million but ended up at more than $300 million.
 Former Odebrecht CEO Marcelo Odebrecht said the bigger price was ''absurd,'' and said the financing was decided at a dinner filled with high-ranking politicians.
 The rest of the conversation has been kept secret by Brazilian justice officials for further investigation.